craigmckeachie/handsonreact.com/docs/labs/js/21a-RouterTransitions.md

 ---
-title: 'Lab 21 a: Route Transitions'
+title: "Lab 21 a: Route Transitions"
 ---

 > This lab is optional and should only be done if time permits